Information on Sewing Machine Maintenance

 Once all areas of the machine has been completely checked, oiled and adjusted.
 It’s time to see how it sews.

-the smallest area is off, it will be magnified when sewing at full speed.
+The technicians are looking for a smooth running sound, balanced tension, even needle swing, centered needle position, proper feed dog movement/balance of stitches that stitch forward and reverse.
+They also test sew at full sewing speed.
+If even the smallest area is off, it will be magnified when sewing at full speed.
 They use a high quality polyester thread and

 also insert a new Universal size 80/12 sewing needle.